sycobuny/kythera/doc/extensions.md

         public

-        # You must provide a few methods so that Kythera can get at some of
-        # your service's information.
-We need access to your User and your
-        # configuration object.
+        # If you want your @user to receive PRIVMSGs, you must provide access
+        # to it with a reader.
         #
-        attr_reader :config, :user
+        attr_reader :user

         # You must provide a method that handles PRIVMSG sent your nickname
         def irc_privmsg(user, params)